 What is rivaroxaban?

-- Rivaroxaban tablets are available in different strengths – your doctor or pharmacist will tell you which strength of tablet is right for you.
+- Your doctor or pharmacist will tell you the strength that is right for you.

-- Always take your rivaroxaban exactly as your doctor has told you.
+Always take your rivaroxaban exactly as your doctor has told you.
 The pharmacy label will tell you how much rivaroxaban to take, how often to take it and any special instructions.

 How to take rivaroxaban